 |State||Employment||Annual Mean Wage|

-GradSchools.com offers 6 Graduate Programs in Writing & Literature in Washington
+GradSchools.com offers 6 Degrees in Writing in Washington

 Southern New Hampshire University

 Washington State University